+Now we write 10 records under the transaction that we have just begun.
 By combining multiple writes together under a single transaction, we increase the likelihood that a deadlock will occur.
 Normally, you want to reduce the potential for a deadlock and in this case the way to do that is to perform a single write per transaction.
-To avoid deadlocks, we could be using auto commit to write to our database for this workload.
+In other words, we should be using auto commit to write to our database for this workload.

 However, we want to show deadlock handling and by performing multiple writes per transaction we can actually observe deadlocks occurring.
-We also want to underscore the idea that you can combing multiple database operations together in a single atomic unit of work in order to improve the efficiency of your writes.
+We also want to underscore the idea that you can combing multiple database operations together in a single atomic unit of work.
+So for our example, we do the (slightly) wrong thing.